-3.0 Laboratory Ventilation

-3.1 Chemical Fume Hood Types

-Conventional Fume Hoods
+V. LABORATORY VENTILATION

+A. CHEMICAL FUME HOOD TYPES

-Conventional fume hoods or constant air volume hoods.
+- Conventional Fume Hood or constant air volume hood.
 Equipped with an internal baffle to the exhaust opening.
-Face velocity is inversely proportional to sash height.

-Bypass Hoods

-Bypass Hood is designed so a fraction of air entering the hood face may pass over the top and bottom of the hood sash.
+Face velocity is inversely proportional to sash height. - Bypass Hood is designed so a fraction of air entering the hood face may pass over the top and bottom of the hood sash.
 This allows the air velocity near the work surface to stay relatively constant.
 This protects susceptible experiments and equipment from excessive air speeds which could have detrimental effects.
 It also allows for less static pressure and frictional resistance to air flow than would a conventional hood.
-This ensures a constant air volume as the hood sash height is changed.

-Auxiliary Hoods

-Auxiliary hoods are bypass hoods with a direct auxiliary air connection that has not been cooled in the summer or completely heated in the winter.
+This ensures a constant air volume as the hood sash height is changed. - Auxiliary Hood is a bypass hood with a direct auxiliary air connection that has not been cooled in the summer or completely heated in the winter.
 This is an attempt to reduce heating and cooling costs for the institution.
-Its disadvantage is that it increases maintenance costs due to the requirement of more ductwork, fans and air tempering facilities.

-Self-Contained Hoods

-Hoods that pull room air over the work surface and through a filter suitable for the work intended in the hood.
-This prevents the fan from being contaminated because the air has already been filtered.
+Its disadvantage is that it increases maintenance costs due to the requirement of more ductwork, fans and air tempering facilities. - Self-Contained Hoods pull room air over the work surface and through a filter suitable for the work intended in the hood.
+This prevents the fan from being contaminated because the air has already has been filtered.
 Such hoods are desirable in areas where ductwork is not available.
-Filters usually need to be replaced every 1 to 2 years.

-Walk-in Hoods

-Walk-in Hoods rest directly on the floor or on a pad on the floor.
-They are designed to fit around an apparatus which will not fit in a standard hood.
+Filters usually need to be replaced every 1 to 2 years. - Walk-in Hoods rest directly on the floor or on a pad on the floor.
+They are designed to fit around an apparatus which will not fit in a standard hood. - Explosion-proof Hoods have "explosion-proof" electrical devices.

-Explosion Proof Hoods

-Explosion-proof Hoods have "explosion-proof" electrical devices.
 The hood will not contain an explosion but the electrical equipment will not provide a source of ignition.

-Perchloric Acid Hoods

-Perchloric Acid Hoods are designed for use with perchloric acid and must be equipped with a water wash system for the hood and ductwork.
+- Perchloric Acid Hoods are designed for use with perchloric acid and must be equipped with a water wash system for the hood and ductwork. - Radioisotope Hoods are designed for use with radioactive chemicals and constructed from stainless steel without seams or edges. - Variable Air Volume (VAV) Hood maintain a constant face velocity regardless of sash position.

-Radioisotope Hoods

-Radioisotope Hoods are designed for use with radioactive chemicals and constructed from stainless steel without seams or edges.

-Variable Air Volume Hoods

-Variable Air Volume (VAV) Hoods maintain a constant face velocity regardless of sash position.
 The system continuously measures the amount of air exhausted to maintain a constant face velocity.
 A VAV system increases the ability of the hood to protect the worker from the possibility of exposure to chemical fumes.